 https://philosophynow.org/issues/121/The Integrated Information Theory of Consciousness.
-In principle, the Integrated Information Theory (IIT) can calculate the level of consciousness of any system from comatose patients, infants, simple animals, plants, robots, to next generation AI.
-The theory also has implications for Philip Goff's philosophy of panpsychism and David Chalmer's "hard problem of consciousness."
+[In principle, the Integrated Information Theory (IIT) can calculate the level of consciousness of any system from comatose patients, infants, simple animals, plants, robots, to next generation AI.
+The theory also has implications for Philip Goff's philosophy of panpsychism and David Chalmer's hard problem of consciousness.

 IIT model states that more integrated informational systems have higher levels of consciousness.
-When the system is less integrated, a lower state of consciousness would exist: "This claim has some interesting implications.
+When the system is less integrated, a lower state of consciousness would exist]:

+"This claim has some interesting implications.
 If some smaller group of neurons within a larger brain area that normally supports consciousness suddenly became significantly more interconnected, and thereby surpassed the $\Phi$ of the larger area, then this smaller group would form its own consciousness separate from the larger whole.
 Or if the $\Phi$ of a normally conscious area suddenly dropped below the $\Phi$ of all smaller neuron groups at some level, its consciousness would dissolve into multiple lesser consciousnesses belonging to these neuron groups individually.
-Indeed, this could be what happens temporarily, in deep sleep: we think consciousness entirely disappears, but it might actually just change into a fragmented form (which is no longer recognizable as 'our' consciousness)." [my emphasis.
-I believe the emphasized point is precisely what happens in Westover's brain when in her states of dis-integration caused by a lack of schema for the university setting, and her panic attack.
-Her recovery occurs as her brain re-integrates her higher neural circuitry.
-That is, she regresses to an evolutionarily/developmentally lower mind before her brain recovers.
-Mørch, however, continues the uni-consciousness belief that we have one consciousness residing in an area of our brain].
+Indeed, this could be what happens temporarily, in deep sleep: we think consciousness entirely disappears, but it might actually just change into a fragmented form (which is no longer recognizable as 'our' consciousness).

 "One basic fact that we know is that human consciousness depends on the brain, and specifically, on some areas of the cerebrum, such as the posterior cortex.
 On the other hand, another part of the brain, the cerebellum, is important for motor functions, balance, and so on, but doesn't directly support consciousness."
-[One area of the brain supports cognition, intellectual consciousness in the model.
-Another area of the brain supports behavioral consciousness.
-QM concludes that two areas of the human brain support two distinct levels of consciousness.